- Development of Collections and Library Spaces at Partner Provider Teaching Sites Guidelines

 - Printable PDF Version

-The purpose of the Federation University Australia Research Repository (FEDUNI ResearchOnline) is to create an accessible store of the intellectual and research output from researchers at the University, its scholars and other staff.
+The purpose of the Federation University Australia Research Publications Repository (FedUni ResearchOnline) is to create an accessible store of the intellectual and research output from researchers at the University, including Higher Degree by Research (HDR) students, its scholars and other staff.

-FEDUNI ResearchOnline will preserve this output for posterity, provide open access for other researchers, assist the University researchers and authors to meet the requirements of funding bodies (e.g. Australian Research Council and National Health and Medical Research Council) to make the results of their research publicly accessible, and will increase the use, impact and awareness of the University research output.
+FedUni ResearchOnline will preserve this output for posterity, provide open access for other researchers, assist Federation University Australia researchers and authors to meet the requirements of funding bodies (e.g. Australian Research Council and National Health and Medical Research Council) to make the results of their research publicly accessible, and will increase the use, impact and awareness of Federation University Australia research output.

 This policy defines the scope of the repository and its content and the types of files and documents that will populate it.